Skip to content

 Taking pictures from side

-Choose a front and then rotate the camera (or the part) 90° clockwise between each of the four required shots
+Choose a front and then rotate the part 90° clockwise (or the camera 90° counterclockwise) between each of the four required shots

 48